cabforum/code-signing/docs/CSBR.md

 1. Non-Latin Organization Name

-   Where an EV Applicant's organization name is not registered with a QGIS in _Latin_ characters and the Applicant's foreign character organization name and registration have been verified with a QGIS in accordance with these Guidelines, a CA MAY include a Latin character organization name in the EV Certificate.
+   Where an EV Applicant's organization name is not registered with a QGIS in _Latin_ characters and the Applicant's foreign character organization name and registration have been verified with a QGIS in accordance with these Guidelines, a CA MAY include a Latin character organization name in the EV Code Signing Certificate.
 In such a case, the CA MUST follow the procedures laid down in this section.

 2. Romanized Names